 Almost each of the six academic years is divided into the first and second semester.
 Exceptions are:

-– The first year, in which a ‘’preterm’’ course happening before the first semester, refines the student’s knowledge in basic science subjects like chemistry, physics and maths
+- The first year, during which a ‘’preterm’’ course, happening before the first semester, refines the student’s knowledge in basic science subjects like chemistry, physics and maths

 - The sixth year, in which the second semester is uniquely dedicated to thesis and practical activity rather than to theoretical exams